-The acquisition of an interest in an entity without legal personality holding Dutch real estate assets will be subject to real estate transfer tax, unless the entity qualifies as an investment fund or fund for collective investment in securities under the FMSA and the interest acquired including the interest already held (together with interests held or acquired by related parties) is less than one third of the total interest in such fund.
-The exception also applies in the event of an expansion of an interest in the Fund as a result of a redemption of interests and the interest of the Investor (together with related parties) remains less than one third.
+The acquisition of an interest in an entity without legal personality holding Dutch real estate assets will be subject to 10.4% real estate transfer tax over the fair market value of the real estate represented by the interest acquired, unless the entity qualifies as an investment fund or undertaking for collective investment in transferable securities (UCITS) within the meaning of article 1:1 of the Financial Supervision Act and the interest acquired including the interest already held (together with interests held or acquired by related parties) is less than one third of the total interest in such fund.
+The exception also applies in the event of an expansion of an interest in the Fund as a result of a redemption of interests and the interest of the Investor (together with related parties) remains less than one third

-As the Fund qualifies as an investment fund under the FMSA, the acquisition of an interest in the Fund is subject to Dutch real estate transfer tax if the Investor obtains an interest of one third (1/3) or more in the Fund.
+As the Fund qualifies as an investment fund within the meaning of article 1:1 of the Financial Supervision Act, the acquisition of an interest in the Fund is subject to Dutch real estate transfer tax if the Investor obtains an interest of one third (1/3) or more in the Fund.
 Real estate transfer tax is also due on an expansion of the Investor's interest in the Fund (as a result of a redemption of Units by the Fund from another Investor) provided the Investor holds or gains an interest of one third (1/3) or more in the Fund.
 In order to determine whether an Investor holds an interest of one third (1/3) or more, the following interests are taken into account:

-- The interest already held by the Investor; - The interest to be acquired subsequently by virtue of the same or a related agreement (interests acquired within a period of two years are deemed to be acquired by virtue of the same or a related agreement); - An interest held or acquired by entities or persons related to the Investor.
+- The interest already held by the Investor; - The interest to be acquired subsequently by virtue of the same or a related agreement (interests acquired within a period of two years are deemed to be acquired by virtue of the same or a related agreement); - An interest held or acquired by entities or persons related to the Investor as defined by law.